ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 val commit_to_string : commit -> string = <fun>
 ```

 Here, the `function ...` construct is used instead of the `match ... with ...` construct.
 Previously, example functions had the form `let f x = match x with ...`, and the variable `x` did not appear after any of the `->` symbols.
 When this is the case, the `function ...` construct can be used instead.
-It stands for `fun x -> match x with ...` and saves us from finding a name which is used immediately after and only once.
+It stands for `fun x -> match x with ...` and saves us from finding a name that is used immediately after and only once.

 #### Recursive Variants